ilyakava/stefon/README.md

 ## Todos / Comming improvements
-* use rugged instead of grit for ruby 2 support
 * use Github API to get a list of contributors for a project (and filter suggestions)
 * loading user preferences (list of users to exclude) - maybe with dotfiles instead of yml files
 * handle errors from surveryors